kahmedmujtaba/2x2-partners/README.md

 # 2x2-partners
-to be designed as per Fazal's image download or clone this project.
+to be designed as per Fazal's image
+1. download or clone this project.

-Install node.js if not installed already. open terminal or command prompt (for windows) in the project folder and type npm install In terminal again type npm install live-sever
+2. Install node.js if not installed already.

+3. open terminal or command prompt (for windows) in the project folder and type `npm install`.

+4. In terminal again type `npm install live-sever`.

-After completion type live-server to run project in localhost server
+5. After completion type `live-server` and `npm run scss` to run project in localhost server watcher and scss watcher.